TradeTrust/documentation/docs/reference/document-creator/config-file.md

 The wallet string should be displayed on your terminal and you can enter it into the `"encryptedJson"` property in the [config file](#encrypted-json-wallet).

-If you have an existing Metamask account but don't want to use the Open Attestation Cli, you can still get your wallet string doing this:
+If you have an existing Metamask account but don't want to use the TradeTrust Cli, you can still get your wallet string doing this:

 - Get your private key from Metamask (_See option 2 if unsure_)
 - Open your terminal